Bruce Gandy, WriterNot the world-renowned bagpiper, the other one.

 Welcome to Gandyville!

-The only resident here is a freelance writer of blogs, politics, the environment, humor, essays, spirituality, The headshot here is actually a selfie taken in February of 2019, so yep, I’m into photography (and there’s a lot to be said for the soft afternoon Florida sunlight coming through my office window acting as lighting umbrellas).
+The only resident here is a freelance writer of blogs, politics, the environment, humor, essays, spirituality, The headshot here was taken in July of 2021, so yep, I’m into photography (and there’s a lot to be said for the soft afternoon Florida sunlight coming through my office window acting as lighting umbrellas).

 And no, I’m not the world-renowned bagpiper from Nova Scotia!
 Although that’s usually what you get when you Google “Bruce Gandy.”
 So which one am I?
 The other one.